lantunes/materials-sandbox/README.md

 ```
 ![fig3](resources/all_stable_bandgap_grave_continuous.png)

-The labels in the two plots above are color-coded by electronegativity:
+The labels for each point in the two plots above are color-coded by electronegativity:
 ```
 >= 3.0: red
 >= 2.0 and < 3.0: orange